prestonharberts/bib/Bible/isa42.md

 > The one who gives breath to the people on it,
 > And life to those who live on it:
 ###### 6
->  “ I, the LORD, officially commission you;
+> “I, the LORD, officially commission you;
->  “ I take hold of your hand.
+> “I take hold of your hand.
->  “ I protect you and make you a covenant mediator for people,
+> “I protect you and make you a covenant mediator for people,
->  “ And a light to the nations,
+> “And a light to the nations,
 ###### 7
->  “ To open blind eyes,
+> “To open blind eyes,
->  “ To release prisoners from dungeons,
+> “To release prisoners from dungeons,
->  “ Those who live in darkness from prisons.”
+> “Those who live in darkness from prisons.”
 ## The Lord Intervenes
 ###### 8
->  “ I am the LORD!
+> “I am the LORD!
 That is my name!
->  “ I will not share my glory with anyone else,
+> “I will not share my glory with anyone else,
->  “ Or the praise due me with idols.
+> “Or the praise due me with idols.
 ###### 9
->  “ Look, my earlier predictive oracles have come to pass;
+> “Look, my earlier predictive oracles have come to pass;
->  “ Now I announce new events.
+> “Now I announce new events.
->  “ Before they begin to occur,
+> “Before they begin to occur,
->  “ I reveal them to you.”
+> “I reveal them to you.”
 ###### ¶ 10
 > Sing to the LORD a brand new song!
 > Praise him from the horizon of the earth,